Miami University: Athletics

-The Miami RedHawks men's basketball team has appeared in 17 NCAA basketball championship tournaments, reaching the Sweet Sixteen four times, most recently in 1999.
+The Miami RedHawks men's basketball team has appeared in 18 NCAA basketball championship tournaments, reaching the Sweet Sixteen four times, most recently in 1999.
 Notable former student-athletes have included Randy Ayers, Ron Harper, Wally Szczerbiak, and Wayne Embry.
 The team competes in Millett Hall and is coached by Travis Steele.
+The 2025–26 team went an undefeated 31–0 in the regular season, setting multiple school and MAC records.

 Miami RedHawks men's ice hockey team started in 1978 coached by Steve Cady.
 The RedHawks made the NCAA national title game in 2009, but lost in overtime to the Boston University Terriers after leading much of the game.
 They have made 12 appearances in the NCAA tournament.
 The men's ice hockey team plays at the Goggin Ice Center as part of the National Collegiate Hockey Conference.

 The Miami University Synchronized Skating Team team began in August 1977 as a "Precision Skating Club" at Goggin Ice Center.
 The program achieved varsity status by 1996.
 The Miami University senior synchronized skating team are the 1999, 2006, and 2009 U.S. national champions.
 Miami won a silver medal at the 2007 World Championships, the first medal ever won by Team USA for synchronized skating.
 The collegiate-level team has won 18 national titles; Miami created a junior-varsity level team beneath the senior level.

 At one time Miami had a competitive wrestling program, but eliminated the wrestling program, along with men's golf and tennis, in 1999 to better comply with Title IX regulations.
 Several members of the cut teams sued the university president, athletic director, and board of trustees, alleging that the removal of the teams violated their Fourteenth Amendment and Title IX protections.
 Enlisting the help of the Center for Individual Rights, the students took their case to the United States District Court for the Southern District of Ohio, where a district judge denied their claims.
 The students appealed to the United States Court of Appeals for the Sixth Circuit, where two judges affirmed the district court's ruling.